eveyuyi/eveyuyi.github.io/_pages/about.md

 I am Dr. Yi Yu (Eve), a Young Researcher at [Shanghai AI laboratory](https://www.shlab.org.cn/) specializing in the intersection of Artificial Intelligence and Intelligent Transportation Systems.
 My passion lies at leveraging cutting-edge AI technologies to solve complex urban mobility challenges and ensure the safe, efficient development of smart cities.

- My research interests spans Intelligent Transportation Systems, AI Safety, Data Economics, and the development of AI agents.
+ My research interests spans Multimodal Large Lanugage Models(MLLMs), Intelligent Transportation Systems, MLLM Safety, and AI agents.
 I am particularly passionate about:
-- Exploring the societal impacts of AI in intelligent systems
+- Exploring the inner safety alignment of MLLMs and their societal impacts of AI in intelligent systems
 - Optimizing intelligent systems via advanced AI techniques
 - Developing AI-driven simulation platforms

  I received my PhD from Zhejiang University, where I worked under the supervision of [Prof. Dianhai Wang](http://iits.zju.edu.cn/international/2018/0816/c21523a847061/page.psp).
 My doctoral research focused on developing comprehensive urban traffic state evaluation systems, which have been successfully applied in real-world projects.
 From 2020 to 2022, I was working at Imperial College London as a visiting scholar, where I collaborated closely [Prof. Washington Ochieng](http://www.imperial.ac.uk/people/w.ochieng), FREng.
 I obtained my bachelor's degree major in Civil Engineering and minor in Law from [Zhejiang University](https://www.zju.edu.cn) in 2017.
 My academic journey has been enriched by international experiences at institutions including [University of Tokyo](https://www.u-tokyo.ac.jp/ja/index.html), [Waseda University](https://www.waseda.jp/top/), [University of Toronto](https://www.utoronto.ca), [University of Ottawa](https://www.uottawa.ca/en), [Western University](https://www.uwo.ca), [Queens Unversity](https://www.queensu.ca), [York University](https://www.york.ac.uk).

  My interdisciplinary background allows me to approach transportation challenges from multiple perspectives, fostering innovative solutions that consider technological, legal, and societal implications.
-I have authored over 16 peer-reviewed publications in journals and conferences, as well as actively contributed to national and municipal research projects.
+I have authored over 20 peer-reviewed publications in journals and conferences, as well as actively contributed to national and municipal research projects.
 Additionally, I am passionate about contributing to the academic community and fostering the next generation of researchers, actively serve as a reviewer for journals and conferences such as IEEE Transactions on Systems, Man and Cybernetics.

 As a researcher, I am committed to developing AI technologies that not only advance the field of Intelligent Transportation Systems but also contribute positively to society.
 I strive to create solutions that enhance urban mobility, promote sustainability, and ensure equitable access to the benefits of smart city innovations.
 My life motto: “It is better to light a candle than to curse the darkness.”